CanningRoad/canningroad.github.io/_activities/kidsclub.md

 ## When is it?

-It runs during term-time with breaks for the three major holidays as well as half terms.
+Hero Academy runs during term-time with breaks for the three major holidays as well as half terms.

 {% if page.when %}
-It is on {{ page.when }}.
+It's on {{ page.when }}.
 {% endif %}